pollfish/docs/ios.md

 ```

-Similarly to survey received notification, upon completion you can gert informed on the following values around the completed survey
+Similarly to survey received notification, upon completion you can get informed on the following values around the completed survey

 - **survey_cpa** : money to be earned from survey received in US dollar cents (estimated based on daily exchange currency)
 - **survey_ir** : the current estimation for the survey incidence rate as an integer number in the range 0-100.
 This param is optional and will have as default the value -1 if it was not set and the IR was not computed reliably.